dhmunro/dudley/README.md

 Ultimately, the only widely portable kinds of data are numbers, either fixed or floating point, and text strings, either as bytes or unicode.
-Dudley supports the most commonly used binary formats for these objects (at least in this millenium so far).
+Dudley supports the most commonly used binary formats for these objects (at least so far in this millenium).
 Dudley primitive data type names are a subset of the numpy array interface protocol.
 The Dudley interpretation of the text types S and U is slightly different than numpy, but otherwise these type names are all recognized by the dtype class constructor: